Zookal/dataengineer_test/README.md

 # Data Engineer Interview Test

 ## Tools and technologies
-- Meltano - basically a very neat (open source) way to package:
+- [Meltano](https://meltano.com/) - very convenient open source tool for building pipelines with:
-  - Singer taps and targets
+  - [Singer](https://www.singer.io/) taps and targets - ready-to-use extract and load scripts
-  - dbt
+  - [dbt](https://www.getdbt.com/product/what-is-dbt/) - transform data with simple SELECT statements and Jinja templating
-  - Airflow
+  - Apache Airflow - the one and only
-- Apache Superset - "open source Tableau" (also comes with a useful SQL editor for ad hoc queries)
+- [Apache Superset](https://superset.apache.org/) - "open source Tableau" (also comes with a useful SQL editor for ad hoc queries)
 - PostgreSQL
 - Docker and docker-compose